 Plastic Animation Paper is another piece of software that deals heavily with the concept of pencil drawing.

 The program is designed for quick and easy use and includes clear resolution.
-You can basically do whatever you want with your drawings and using this program could elevate them to the next level.
+You can do whatever you want with your drawings and using this program could elevate them to the next level.

 Pencil allows your drawings to come to life.
 It adds a little zest to your creations by allowing you to insert different image layers to your drawing, as well as integrating sound and different cartoon features.